Spintronic virtual neural network by a voltage controlled ferromagnet for associative memory: Methods

 We should simultaneously note that the value of $H_{\rm K}$ possibly becomes significantly small.
 An example is already mentioned above for the simplification of the initial state, where the overlap between the initial state and the pattern to be recognized is small, and as a result, $K_{{\rm u},j}^{(1)}$ becomes close to zero.
 A similar thing might happen for $K_{{\rm u},k}^{(2)}$ used in the second step.
 In these cases, a long time is necessary to obtain the saturated value of the magnetization angle $\theta$.
 In the present numerical simulation, we solve the LLG equation for each part in each step for $1$ $\mu$s and estimate the angle $\theta$.
 When $H_{\rm K}$ is close to zero, $\theta$ at $t=1$ $\mu$s might differ from the saturated value determined by the sign of $H_{\rm K}$ ($K_{\rm u}$).
-This fact might affect the estimation of accuracy, as mentioned below.
+This fact might affect the estimation of accuracy because the accuracy depends on the value of $\theta$ through $C_{i,j}^{\mathscr{L}}$ in Eq. (\ref{eq:accuracy_def}).